etsy/Testing101/Testing_Best_Practices.md

 And in that method it has a short conversation with a server somewhere asking it to execute the given job.

-If we bake the conversation in:
+If we bake the conversation in a JobClient class:

 ```php
 <?php